How to make blue cheese

 How to do:

-- Take two glasses, each half filled with water.
-Stir citric acid in one, enzyme in the other.
+- Take two glasses, fill each half with water.
+Mix citric acid in one and enzyme in the other.

-- Warm up the milk to 35 degrees, pour the lemon mixture, and then the enzymatic mixture.
+- Heat the milk to 35 degrees, pour in the lemon mixture, and then the enzyme mixture.
 Mix thoroughly with a whisk.
 Leave for an hour until a clot forms.

 - Cut into small pieces and leave for a quarter of an hour.

-- Put a bowl of cheese product in hot water and, stirring, bring to 42 degrees.
-Flakes will form with stirring.
+- Place the cup with the cheese product in hot water and, stirring, bring to 42 degrees.
+When stirred, flakes will form.

 - Drain the whey liquid, add salt to the cheese mass and transfer it to the mold for 2-3 hours.
-During this time, the remaining serum will drain.
+During this time, the remaining whey will drain.

-- Wrap the cheese in a cloth and refrigerate, turning it over a couple of times a day.
+- Wrap the cheese in a cloth and put it in the refrigerator, turning it a couple of times a day.

-- Collect the mold from a piece of store cheese and rub it into the finished cheese.
+- Collect mold from a piece of store-bought cheese and rub it into the finished cheese.

-- Put the product in a container, cover with a lid and put in the cold for a couple of weeks.
+- Place the product in a container, cover with a lid and refrigerate for a couple of weeks.

-- Wrap the cheese in parchment, put it back in the container and remove for another couple of weeks.
+- Wrap the cheese in parchment, put it back in the container and put it away for another couple of weeks.